nubpro/Harvard-APU/README.md

 # Microsoft Word Harvard Referencing Template for Asia Pacific University (APU & APIIT)

-This reference style is a modified version of Harvard, Anglia (2008) and modified to meet the requirement based on: https://library.apiit.edu.my/harvard-referencing-style/
+This reference style is a modified version of Harvard - Anglia (2008) to meet the requirement based on: https://library.apiit.edu.my/harvard-referencing-style/

 ## How to Install